pamflow-org/pamflow/docs/source/beginner_tutorial/setup.md

 ```sh
 conda activate pamflow_env
 ```
 From now on every time you want to use **pamflow** you will have to activate your environment.
-Finally, install all the required dependencies by r unning
+Finally, install all the required dependencies by running

 ```sh
 pip install .